Why Tanning Feels So Complicated For South Asian Women Like Me

 Why are so many South Asians reluctant to wear sunscreen?

 South Asian beauty standards have long dictated the “right” skin tone, among other ideals such as clear skin and thinness.
 This has inevitably shaped our complex relationships with tanning — and inadvertently sun protection, too.
-Colorism and outdated beauty ideals also shape how — and if — South Asian women use sun protection.
-Sunscreen is rarely used for skin health, but rather to appease internalized fears of becoming “too dark”.
-In some cases, sunscreen is avoided altogether, and there is evidence to support this.
+Colourism and outdated beauty ideals also shape how — and if — South Asian women use sun protection.
+Sunscreen is rarely used for skin health, but rather to appease internalised fears of becoming “too dark”.
+In some cases, sunscreen is avoided altogether — and there is evidence to support this.

 According to a 2024 study in the Journal of Racial and Ethnic Health Disparities, one-third of South Asian American respondents reported being more concerned about the prevention of tanning over skin cancer.
 This makes sense, given that sun protection advice for South Asians tends to be limited to: “Don’t get too dark, otherwise nobody will marry you.”
 In a similar vein, a 2025 study showed that 41% of surveyed South Asian adults said they skip sunscreen due to “low perceived risk” of sun damage.
 This goes to show just how little the benefits of wearing sunscreen are discussed in South Asian households, let alone taken seriously.